ryanshepps/website/content/coop_work_reports/valueconnect.md

 This goal is currently in progress.
 There is a pull request out for it that is waiting to be reviewed.

-## Successfully set up Logging in the Mobile App. ❌
+## Successfully set up Logging in the Mobile App ❌

 **Technology**: [Sentry](https://docs.sentry.io/platforms/javascript/).